Table of Contents

-It is essential to design a secure office network for office maintaining, sufficient security in order to prevent any loss or leakage of data and/or any third party intrusion.
+It is essential to design a secure office network for office maintaining sufficient security to prevent any loss or leakage of data and/or any third-party intrusion.

-Network security consists of protecting information and knowledge systems from unauthorized access, use, disclosure, disruption, modification, or destruction.
+Network security comprises protecting information and knowledge systems from unauthorized access, use, disclosure, disruption, modification, or destruction.

 Most organizations follow the CIA information security triad:

 - Confidentiality - Only designated persons, organizations, or processes may access confidential information.